Windows

 Windows - Software Lifecycle - Uninstall Splashtop Streamer

-Removes Splashtop Streamer from Windows endpoints using the application's native uninstaller
+Remove Splashtop Streamer from Windows endpoints using the vendor uninstaller across 32-bit and 64-bit installs

 Worklet Details